Wildlife Rehabilitation Permits & Licenses

 After approval by DNR, you will be issued a master rehabilitator permit.

 All permitees submit on an annual basis a report of all animals handled and their disposition.
-All permits are renewed every two years and at that time you must submit proof of 6 hours of continuing education for each year, or a total of 12 hours.
+All permits are renewed every two years.
+At that time, you must submit proof of 6 hours of continuing education for each year, or a total of 12 hours.

 - Possess a master rehabilitator permit for a minimum of two years